jetsal/Ironhack_finalproject/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

+NOTE: the jupyter file takes its time to load, be patient, it will come alive.

 # Final project Ironhack
 Data Analytics course - parttime
 March-september 2021

 ## Assignment
 Come up with an interesting question